Achievable logoAchievable logo

 • Promptly delivering policies to the client and explaining the nature and purpose of their provisions, riders, exclusions, and ratings

-When an agent or broker accepts an initial premium deposit with the application, the applicant is given a receipt.
-The type of receipt given can be very important in the settlement decision of any claims that may arise during underwriting.
+When an agent or broker accepts an initial premium deposit with an application, the applicant receives a receipt.
+The type of receipt matters because it can affect how claims are handled if a loss occurs while the application is still in underwriting.

 Sidenote